Quantum Programmable Reflections: Conclusion

 \subsection{Acknowledgements}

 We thank Touheed Anwar Atif, Yuxiang Yang, Giulio Chiribella, and Akihito Soeda for discussions and Rolando Somma for early stages work.
 We thank Alireza Seif for pointing out \cite{Lloyd2014} and Maris Ozols for discussions on \cite{Kimmel2017}.
 ES, YS, and TJV acknowledge initial support from the Laboratory Directed Research and Development program of Los Alamos National Laboratory (LANL) under project number 20210639ECR.
-This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center (QSC) and Quantum Systems Accelerator (QSA).
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center (QSC).
 ES and YS were funded by the QSC to perform the analytical calculations and to write the manuscript along with the other authors.
 ES finished proving bounds on rotations, added universal programming, and finished writing the manuscript at IBM.
 DG was supported by the U.S.\ DOE through a quantum computing program sponsored by the LANL Information Science \& Technology Institute.
 DG and YS acknowledge support from Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory (LANL) under project number 20230049DR.
-DG was also supported by an NWO Vidi grant (Project No.\ VI.Vidi.192.109).
+DG was also supported by an NWO Vidi grant (Project No.\ VI.Vidi.192.109) and NWO grant NGF.1623.23.025 (“Qudits in theory and experiment”).